tobiasvl/tobiasvl.github.io/_posts/2018-07-19-picolarium.md

 A little bit flipping later: Success!
 The level editor could now save levels and export them as _Polarium_ passwords.
 To support importing passwords I had to make a screen with a number pad to input a password.
 That was a little involved, but worked fine.
 I also found out that PICO-8 games (which actually just support a "fantasy controller" with four arrow keys and two buttons called O and X) can activate "devkit mode" which allows full keyboard input support, which makes inputting passwords much easier.

-I ran into an undocumented feature, though: The 8 key on the keyboard is apparently mapped to the X button, although it doesn't say so anywhere.
+~~I ran into an undocumented feature, though: The 8 key on the keyboard is apparently mapped to the X button, although it doesn't say so anywhere.
 This means I can't allow the user to press X to cancel the password prompt, since that would make inputting any password with an 8 in it impossible.
-You'll have to open the pause menu to go back.
+You'll have to open the pause menu to go back.~~ This was fixed in PICO-8 v0.1.12!

 ### Thanks